adityavinodh/blog/content/blog/linux-intro.md

 apt search {program name}
 ```

 Replace {program name} with the actual name of the app you want to install.
-If you want to install spotify for example, just search for it, and see if it is available.
+If you want to install Spotify for example, just search for it, and see if it is available.
 This command will help you find the correct app name as it might be different from what you might expect.
 The description of the app given can also help you identify it.

 Once you find the right program, install it using: